Breakout and Pullback Strategies

 Waiting for Pullback: The 30-50% Retracement

-Here’s how the complete pattern unfolds from start to finish: VB upper band breaches at $147.20, triggering the initial signal.
+Here’s how the complete pattern unfolds: VB upper band breaches at $147.20, triggering the initial signal.
 Price runs aggressively to $149.50 intraday, moving 2.3 points above the entry level and confirming strong momentum.
 Price then pulls back to $148.10, retracing 30-50% of the initial move from $147.20 to $149.50.
 Your entry occurs on the pullback bounce at $148.10 when price demonstrates it’s holding the area and resuming upward momentum.
 Your stop remains at $144.80, the original VB stop level, defining your maximum risk.
 Your target remains at $151.60, the original VB target level, defining your profit objective.
-This approach gives you a better entry price than the initial breakout while maintaining the same risk and reward parameters.
+This gives you a better entry price than the initial breakout while maintaining the same risk and reward parameters.

 Why Pullbacks Work Better